x4bx54/hackme3/README.md

 # hackme3
-As vulnhub is no longer maintained.
-This repo was created to host the third series of the hackme series.
+This repo was created to host the third series of the hackme series (vulnhub is no longer maintained).
 You can find the first two vulnerable boxes on vulnhub -> https://www.vulnhub.com/series/hackme,221/.

 # Description:
 'hackme3' is a fun and interactive box to learn web vulnerabilities (e.g., IDOR, XSS, Obfuscation, Injection - i.e., SQL, Command etc).
 It depicts modern day web vulnerabilities, and challenges (with appropriate controls and defences) aimed to deter against adversary.
 The goal is to have fun learning during the process!